dirkbonhomme/datasift-push/README.md

 #### `hostname` (String, optional)

-Limit incoming requests to a certain hostname
+Limit incoming requests to a certain hostname.

+#### `sslKey` and `sslCert` (String or Buffer, optional)

+Provide both your SSL private key and certificate to start an https server.

 #### `port` (Number, optional)